 Users could rate the criteria on a scale from 1 to 5.
 Figure 4 shows the frequency (cf. Section 6.3.1) of used values for each expertise.
 The values of users with low expertise concentrated on the mid-point value 3 (50%) and no value at all (31%).
 Even though users with some expertise used most often (44%) the mid-point scale 3, the rest of their values were more distributed over the complete set of available values.
-Both, users with middle and high expertise always gave a value to a criterion.
-Users with high expertise barely (15%) used the mid-point value 3, moreover they made use of the extreme values 4 (37%) and 5 (34%).
+Users with both middle and high expertise always gave a value to a criterion.
+Users with high expertise did not use the mid-point value 3 very frequently (15%).
+They made use of the extreme values 4 (37%) and 5 (34%) more often.
 The less used value among all the users was the value 1 which was used only up to 2% of one expertise group.